-a.
-Determination of fair values less estimated costs to sell of biological assets nonrefundable transfer taxes and duties.
+c.
+Determination of fair values less estimated costs to sell of biological assets

+The fair values of biological assets are determined based on current market prices of livestock of similar age, breed and genetic merit.
+Costs to sell include commissions to brokers and dealers, nonrefundable transfer taxes and duties.
 Costs to sell exclude transport and other costs necessary to get the biological assets to the market.
 The fair values are reviewed and updated if expectations differ from previous estimates due to changes brought by both physical change and price changes in the market.
 It is possible that future results of operations could be materially affected by changes in these estimates brought about by the changes in factors mentioned.